Martin Sharp - The Lost Hokusai

 xxxxxxxxxxxxxxxx

-No information is available to the present writer in regard to the provenance of the work prior to 1974.
-This was reinforced by the fact that Sharp shipped it to Japan for appraisal, indicating that there was no provenance information available to him, and he was seeking to redress this.
-Sharp's belief that it was an 'unknown work', perhaps unique would have been reason enough for allowing it to leave his possession in order to be assessed by experts.
+No information is available to the present writer in regard to the provenance of the work prior to 1974, though there is a reference made to its being cited in a 1920s era book which has yet to be located by the present writer.
+This was reinforced by the fact that Sharp shipped it to Japan for appraisal around 1976, indicating that there was no provenance information available to him, and he was seeking to redress this.
+Sharp's belief that it was an 'unknown work' by Hokusai, and perhaps unique, along with the fact that due his strained financial position at the time which may require him to sell the work, would have been reason enough for allowing it to leave his possession in order to be assessed by experts in Japan.

 What did that original artwork Sharp discovered in the Paris shop during 1974 actually look like?

-Is this Princeton University work Sharp's missing Hokusai?
+Is this Princeton University work Martin Sharp's missing Hokusai?

-This is possible, though no reference to it was ever made by Sharp between 2007 and his death six years later, with nobody known to have noted the online reference and brought it to the artist's attention.
-If Sharp's original was either left on the plane upon arrival in Japan, or lost at the airport there, as he was told, it is highly probable that it eventually found its way to a dealer in that country who could have sold it on to a noted collector of Japanese art such as Gillett Griffin.
-There is no direct evidence for any of this, of course, however it does offer a possible alternative narrative and help us in describing The Lost Hokusai of Martin Sharp.
-The Princeton image is the only image on the internet that is identical, apart from colouring, to the Sharp print of 1979 and painting of 1990+.
-Sharp had noted that there was a difference.
+No reference to the Princeton work was ever made by Sharp between 2007 and his death six years later.
+It would appear that nobody in Australia, or his friends overseas, noted the online reference and brought it to his attention.
+There is no doubt that if Sharp had of been made aware of the Princeton item he would have made efforts to have it returned.
+Sharp had been informed that the original work was either left on the plane upon arrival in Japan, or lost at the airport there.
+Judging by his comments in the Tarling interviews, he was obviously skeptical upon being informed of this and rightly suspected that it was simply stolen from him.
+It likely very quickly found its way to a dealer in that country who sold it on to the US market, where noted collector of Japanese art Gillett Griffin eventually came into possession of it.
+There is no direct evidence for any of this illegal activity, of course, however it does offer an alternative narrative and help us in describing The Lost Hokusai of Martin Sharp.
+The Princeton image is the only image on the internet that is identical to the Tremblay photograph.
+The Sharp print of 1979 and painting of 1990+.
+Sharp vary in regard to colouring and media, as noted by Sharp.

 1834 saw Hokusai working under the name "Gakyō Rōjin" (画狂老人; "The Old Man Mad About Drawing" (Orenco Originals 2021)